 Fintech or financial technology in the last decade has been one of the world's most promising sectors.
 FinTech has changed the way finances are conducted with mobile banking, investing, and blockchain apps.
-According to the Modern Knowledge World, the centerpiece of this technology trend is the United States where 1,491 startups and 58,5 billion dollars invested in the sector.
+According to the Modern Knowledge World, the centerpiece of this technology trend is the United States where 1,491 startups and $58,5 billion invested in the sector.

 Yet banks are not the only financial institutions that have changed technologies.
 Digital financial access is embedded in entire markets, including digital loans and mobile stock systems, e-commerce payment networks, and digital currency exchanges.

 What is Fintech all about?

 Fintech means Finance + Technology which refers to the amalgamation of both into software that seeks to improve and automate the delivery and use of financial services.

 Fintech firms have changed nearly every part of the finance sector in recent years.
 Ten years earlier, individuals had to visit a branch or bank to apply for a deposit, a credit or to transfer funds literally from one bank to another.
 At present, Fintech has made it possible, without having ever stepped in a bank to spend, borrow, save, and move funds through online and mobile services.
 Although conventional institutions are picking up technologies from fintech steadily.

 Fintech was even longer than most people believe.
 Though Fintech's current version helps you to pay for a coffee cup with a smartphone app, financial infrastructure history goes back to the first credit cards accepted by the public at the end of the 1950s.

 Financial technologies developed and implemented many significant milestones in the mass market after the credit card, such as ATMs, Electronic Shares, Mainframe Bank computers, and internet stock exchanges.
 Many modern technologies improved the financial system that most people used, but had to think seldom about every day.